-The Jerilderie Australia Day Committee organise an celebratory evening at Luke Park for Australia Day and present various awards to recognise the great contributions individuals and groups make to this community.
+The Jerilderie Australia Day Committee organise a celebratory evening at Luke Park for Australia Day and present various awards to recognise the great contributions individuals and groups make to our community.

 The future looks brighter for the Jerilderie Men's Shed after Council approved the request of a loan.

-Murrumbidgee Council is a member of the Western Riverina Library Service and a mobile library service visits Coleambally and Darlington Point weekly.
+We are a member of the Western Riverina Library Service which gives borrowers access to an amazing range of resources from right across the Western Riverina region.
+Jerilderie Library is a fantastic resource in the community.
+We also have a mobile library service which visits Coleambally and Darlington Point weekly.